-According to Justin Martyr, the first appearance of 'God' in Ps.
+According to Justin Martyr, the first appearance of ‘God’ in Ps.
 82:2 relates to both Jesus and God.
-A similar reading, we find in the words of Irenaeus: '"God stood in the congregation of the gods.
-He judges among the gods".
-He [here] refers to the Father and the Son, and those who have received the adoption' (Irenaeus, Against Heresies, IV:1, p.
+A similar reading, we find in the words of Irenaeus: ‘‘God stood in the congregation of the gods.
+He judges among the gods.’
+He [here] refers to the Father and the Son, and those who have received the adoption’ (Irenaeus, Against Heresies, IV:1, p.
 418).
-A straight line can be drawn between these sources, interpreting the first appearance of God in Pls 82:2 as carrying the meaning not the plane expected meaning of God, but of a heavenly being.
+A straight line can be drawn between these sources, interpreting the first appearance of God in Pls 82:2 as referring not to God but to some other heavenly being.

-From a wider perspective, Second Temple Judaism, based upon earlier Biblical traditions, knew of an angelic being that is elevated to the highest rungs of heaven.
-The exact identification of this divine being, its exact relation to God, and the entire concept of 'two powers in heaven' is quite ambiguous in this literature.
-Nevertheless, as pointed out by some scholars, what can be said is that this early belief was an organic part of Jewish thought and slowly developed into a heresy, excluded from normative belief, yet not without leaving its traces on the literature, theology, and even practice in Judaism.
+Second Temple Judaism, based upon earlier Biblical traditions, knew of an angelic being who resides at the highest level of heaven.
+The exact identification of this divine being, its exact relation to God, and the entire conception of ‘two powers in heaven’ is quite ambiguous in this literature.
+Some scholars have arguedthat this early belief was an organic part of Jewish thought that slowly developed into a heresy, excluded from normative belief, even while leaving its traces on the literature, theology, and even practice in Judaism.

-Returning to the tradition found in Masekhet Sefer Torah, we can now safely assume that the original teaching related solely to the first part of Ps 81:2 and imbedded the ancient tradition.
-As the ruling, 'holy and not holy', refers to one specific name, the teaching therefore is that 'Elohim', relates simultaneously to God, and is therefore holy, and also to an archangel, and therefore is also not holy.
+Returning to the tradition found in Masekhet Sefer Torah, we can now safely assume that the original teaching related solely to the first part of Ps 81:2 and embodied the ancient tradition.
+As the ruling, ‘sacred and not sacred’, refers to one specific name, the teaching therefore is that ‘’Elohim’, relates simultaneously to God, and is therefore sacred, and also to an archangel, and therefore is also not sacred.

-As the teaching of 'two powers in heaven' was rejected and no longer taught by the Rabbis, the later redactors of Masekhet Sefer Torah reinterpreted the earlier ruling.
-They accordingly now understood that the first appearance of the term 'אלהים' was referring solely to God and a holy name.
-They then included the second part of the verse, ruling that the name therein was not holy by incorporating their hermeneutical traditions of 'powerful judges', or 'community of believers'.
+As the teaching of ‘two powers in heaven’ was rejected and no longer taught by the Rabbis, the later redactors of Masekhet Sefer Torah reinterpreted the earlier ruling.
+They accordingly now understood that the first appearance of the term ‘’Elohim’ was referring solely to God and is a sacred name.
+They then included the second part of the verse, ruling that the name therein was not sacred by incorporating their hermeneutical traditions of wherein the word ‘’Elohim’ can refer to powerful judges and ‘the divine assembly’ (‘adat ’el) to the ‘community of believers.
 However, as we have already seen, this compromise caused hermeneutical headaches.

 Conclusions

-The list in Masekhet Sefer Torah and its parallels was not a fixed list but rather a living document, subject to the winds of change by sages themselves and later by its transmitters.
-Some verses mentioned in the list reflects a widespread Second Temple tradition.
-These traditions were forgotten or at some points were considered as 'border crossing' as a result of inner rabbinic evolution.
-But there are cases in which the ancient traditions were adopted and developed by Christian scholars.
-In these cases, the reductions carry a polemic aspect.
-In both cases, the original saying was reinterpreted, modified not without causing textual problems.
+The list in Masekhet Sefer Torah and its parallels was not a fixed list but rather a living document, subject to the winds of change by the Sages themselves and later by its transmitters.
+Some verses mentioned in the list reflect a widespread Second Temple tradition.
+These traditions were forgotten or at some points were considered as ‘border crossing’ as a result of internal Rabbinic evolution.
+There are also cases in which the ancient traditions were adopted and developed by Christian scholars.
+In these cases, the redactions carry a polemic aspect.
+In both intances, the original saying was reinterpreted and modified, not without causing textual problems.

-From a wider perspective, this list is a 'microhistory' of two major issues in the study of ancient Judaism: the transmission and continuity of Second Temple Judaism into the world of the rabbis, and their attempt to define the bounders of Judaism.
-Using a wide-range of research tools, I have attempted to reveal some of these mysteries and look over the shoulder of the rabbis as they dealt with their ancient legacy.
+From a wider perspective, this list is a ‘microhistory’ of two major issues in the study of ancient Judaism: the transmission and continuity of Second Temple Judaism into the world of the Rabbis, and their attempt to define the bounders of Judaism.
+Using a wide range of research tools, I have attempted to reveal some of these mysteries and look over the shoulder of the Rabbis as they dealt with their ancient legacy.

-Appendix
+Appendix: The Lists in Masekhet Soferim and Masekhet Sefer Torah